cartowong/oo/README.md

 Run the following R script.

 ```
-install.packages('devtools') # may skip if you already have devtools installed
+install.packages('devtools') # may skip this line if you already have devtools installed
 library(devtools)
 install_github('cartowong/oo')
 library(oo)
 ```

 ## Example
-This package provides two functions `Object()` and `registerMethods(object, methodNames)`.
+This package provides two functions `Object()` and `finalizeObject(object, publicMethodNames)`.

+The function `Object()` should be called at the begining of a constructor function to create an object.
+Any object has the methods "get", "getPrivate". "set", "setPrivate", "ls", "addMethod", and "overrideMethod".
+These methods can be accessed through the dollar sign notation.

+The function `finalizeObject(object, publicMethodNames)` should be called at the end of a constructor function to finalize an object.
+This will register all public methods for the object so that they can be accessed through the dollar sign notation.
+Moreover, the `getPrivate` and `setPrivate` methods will be removed so that private fields can only be accessed within the body of the constructor function.

 After installing and loading the package, you may access the help info by running, for example, `?Object`.
-Below we provide an example for how you may use these two functions.
+Below we provide an example for how you may use these two functions to create and to extend a class.

 ```
 # Constructor.
-Person <- function(name) {
+Person <- function(name, age) {

   # object to return
   person <- Object()

-  # name of the person
+  # public field
   person$set('name', name)

+  # private field
+  person$setPrivate('age', age)

-  # getter (will be overridden by the subclass Student)
+  # getter
   person$addMethod('getName', function() {
     person$get('name')
   })